• Skip to primary navigation

 Notes

-• This is the popsicle mold that I used – my favourite!
+• This is the popsicle mold that I used – my favorite!
 The recipe makes 6 popsicles using this mold (quantity will vary depending on size of mold used).
 Check out all my picks for the Best Popsicle Molds.

 • Thaw frozen mango: If using frozen mango chunks, it is important to let them thaw first.
 This allows them to blend up easily into a smooth mixture.